CoSy: Evaluating Textual Explanations of Neurons: Appendix

 In addition to comparing natural and synthetic images as in Section~\ref{sec:synthetic-image-reliability}, we also analyze the intraclass distance to compare the similarity among synthetic images.
 Intraclass distance refers to the degree of diversity or dissimilarity observed within a set of images of the same class.
 It quantifies how much the individual images deviate from the average or central tendency of the image set.
 In this context, intraclass distance is desirable, reflecting how visual concepts can appear in natural images.
 Higher similarity scores indicate greater divergence from natural occurrences of concepts.

-Cosine similarity (\textit{CS}) and ``Euclidean distance'' (\textit{ED}) are commonly used metrics for measuring image similarity because they capture different aspects of similarity and complement each other.
-We compute the average \textit{CS} and \textit{ED} for each class and determine the overall class average.
+Cosine Similarity (\textit{CS}), ``Euclidean distance'' (\textit{ED}), and Learned Perceptual Image Patch Similarity (LPIPS) are commonly used metrics for measuring image similarity because they capture different aspects of similarity and complement each other.
+We compute the average \textit{CS}, \textit{ED}, and LPIPS for each class and determine the overall class average.
 Table~\ref{tab:prompt-model-s2s-similarity} provides a detailed overview of the results quantifying the similarity within synthetic images using \textit{CS} and \textit{ED}.
 When evaluating these results, it is important to note that high scores do not necessarily indicate optimal outcomes, as they suggest nearly identical images, which may lack intraclass distance.
 Conversely, very low scores imply significant differences among images, which might not capture the essence of the concept adequately.
 Ideally, we aim for somewhat similar yet slightly varied images representing the same class.
 The results show that the Stable Cascade (\texttt{SC}) model consistently achieves higher scores across all prompts compared to the Stable Diffusion XL 1.0-base (\texttt{SDXL}) model.
 Notably, it obtains the highest score for the two most elaborate prompts (4, 5).
 This indicates that the \texttt{SC} model tends to offer less intraclass distance in visually representing concepts.